VisualComputing/nub/README.md

 If looking for the API docs, check them [here](https://visualcomputing.github.io/frames-javadocs/).

-## Usage
+# Usage

 Typical usage comprises scene instantiation and setting some scene objects.
-Setting an [eye](#user-content-eye) is discussed separately.

-### Scene instantiation
+## Scene instantiation

 Instantiate your on-screen scene at the [setup()](https://processing.org/reference/setup_.html):